Courage

 Rights

 The rich guys have them.
-You don’t, because they can squeeze the system to squash you.
+You don’t.
+They can squeeze the system to squash you.
 You’re just a bug on the windshield of their fancy cars.

 You don’t like that?
 Too bad for you.